History of Seoul: Japanese colonial period

 When the Empire of Japan annexed the Korean Empire, it made Seoul the colonial capital.
-While under colonial rule (1910–1945), the city was called Keijō (京城); (경성 or Kyongsong, literally meaning "capital city" in Hanja.).
+While under colonial rule (1910–1945), the city was called Keijō (京城); (literally meaning "capital city" in Hanja.).
 Keijō was an urban city (부/府) that had 2 wards: Keijō itself and Ryusan-ku (龍山區, 용산구, りゅうさんく).
 Gyeongseong was part of Gyeonggi Province, instead of being an independent city or prefecture as in Joseon and present days.
 In 1914, several outer districts of the prefecture were annexed to neighboring Goyang County (now Goyang City), reducing the administrative size of the prefecture.
 In 1936, Gyeongseong expanded itself as it annexed Yeongdeungpo from Siehung County (Now Siehung City) and recombined some parts of former Gyeongseong districts (Sungin, Yeonghee, etc.) from Goyang County.
 The Government-General Building served as the seat of the colonial government of Colonial Korea but was torn down in 1995.